 Are wildfires growing in number and intensity across the world?
 The data are mixed, but for most regions the trend is actually downward.
 A 2017 research article that examined multiple satellite data sets found that global burned area has declined by about 24 % over the last 18 years.
 But these data cover all fires, not just wildfires, including those deliberately set by farmers to burn crop residues or to clear away forests to open up the land for agriculture.
 The global trend for wildfires, as opposed to fires deliberately set for agriculture, is unclear.

-But in boreal forests of western North America–the trend is unmistakenly upwards.
+But in boreal forests of western North America–the trend is unmistakably upwards.

-See the article : B.C. wildfires map 2017: Current location of wildfires around the province.
-Accessed at
+Check out the article : B.C. wildfires map 2017: Current location of wildfires around the province.